Bombe/obs-dj-overlay/README.md

 You can also override the CSS classes in OBS’s Browser source:

-* `App`: Main CSS class, font properties and colors are defined here.
+* `App`: Main CSS class, font properties are defined here.
+* `Background`: Defines the background image.
 * `Clock`: Controls display of the clock.
 * `TwitchViewerCount` (contains `Icon` and `Count`): Controls display of the Twitch viewer count.